 The Board will have a majority of directors who meet the criteria for independence required by law, the Securities and Exchange Commission and the New York Stock Exchange listing standards.
-The Nominating & Governance Committee is responsible for reviewing with the Board, on an annual basis, the requisite skills and characteristics of new Board members, if any, as well as the composition of the Board as a whole.
+The Nominating & Governance Committee is responsible for reviewing with the Board the requisite skills and characteristics of potential new Board members, if any, as well as, on an annual basis, the composition of the Board as a whole.
 This assessment will include members’ qualification as independent, as well as consideration of diversity, age, skills, business experience, professional experience, industry experience and geographic representation in the context of the needs of the Board.
 The Nominating & Governance Committee, with the participation of the Chairman of the Board, (i) reviews and makes recommendations to the full Board concerning all nominees for Board membership, including the re-election of existing Board members, and (ii) those nominated in accordance with the Restated Certificate of Incorporation and Amended and Restated Bylaws.
 The Restated Certificate of Incorporation currently calls for the Board consisting of not less than eight nor more than twelve members.

 It is the sense of the Board that individual directors who significantly change the responsibility they held when they were elected to the Board volunteer to resign from the Board.
 It is not the sense of the Board that the directors who retire or change from the position they held when they came on the Board should leave the Board.
 However, any such director shall offer his or her resignation in writing providing an opportunity for the Board through the Nominating & Governance Committee to review the continued appropriateness of Board membership under the circumstances.

 No director shall sit on board of directors of more than four publicly held companies without the approval of the Nominating & Governance Committee.